yuhuang-lab/yuhuang-lab.github.io/_pages/about.md

 News
 ======
 * **May 2026**
+Big congratulations to Yifan graduating with his PhD!!
+Congratulations, Dr. Yifan Zhang!!

+* **May 2026**
 I am honored to receive the NSF CAREER award for my research "CAREER:
 Enabling Human-Guided AI for Code"!
 Thank you, NSF!